 - 1 Tablespoon (0.5-ounce) unsalted butter, cut into small pieces

 - Add the bell pepper, zucchini, yellow squash, mushrooms and onion to the prepared baking sheet.
 Drizzle with olive oil; sprinkle with ¼ teaspoon salt, ¼ teaspoon pepper and Italian seasoning.
 Toss to thoroughly coat.
-Roast in preheated 450°F oven for 15 minutes or until tender.
+Roast in preheated 450°F oven for 15 minutes or until vegetables are tender.
 Remove from oven; allow to cool slightly.

 - Reduce oven temperature to 375°F.